Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 What is the best project management tool for small agencies?

-For small agencies (under 10 people), ClickUp's Unlimited plan at $7/user/month is hard to beat on value.
-If simplicity matters more than features, Basecamp's $299/year flat fee becomes a no-brainer the moment you have 5+ users — do the per-seat math on any competitor and it falls apart fast.
+For small agencies (under 10 people), ClickUp's Unlimited plan at $7/user/month is tough to beat on value.
+But if simplicity wins over features, Basecamp's $299/year flat fee becomes a no-brainer the moment you hit 5+ users.
+Do the per-seat math on any competitor and it falls apart.

 Do any of these tools offer client portals?

-Yes — Teamwork has the most robust client portal of the group, with granular permissions that let clients view tasks, leave comments, and approve deliverables without ever seeing your internal communications.
+Yes — Teamwork has the most robust client portal of the group, with granular permissions letting clients view tasks, leave comments, and approve deliverables without seeing your internal conversations.
 Basecamp also handles client access cleanly with its "Clientside" vs. "Teamside" separation.
 The others offer partial solutions at best.

 Which project management tools include time tracking?